jgislaszapata/12-Regex-Tutorial/gist.md

 ## Character Classes

+In regex, character classes match specific types of characters.

 This regex uses the `\d` character class, which matches a single digit number from 0 to 9.

 ## Grouping Constructs

+Grouping and capturing are done with `()` in regex.

 The first grouping in this expression is `([a-z0-9_\.-])`, which matches the user's email name.
 The second grouping, `([\da-z\.-])` matches the email service's name.
 The final grouping, `([a-z\.]{2,6})` matches the `.com`.

 ## Bracket Expressions

+The final component to this regex are bracket expressions.

-The bracket expressions in this regex include the character sets `[a-z0-9_\.-]`, which matches letters from a to z and is case sensitive.
-It also matches numbers 0 to 9, as well as the following characters, `_`, `-` and `.`.
+The ones used in this regex include the character sets are `[a-z0-9_\.-]`, `[\da-z.-]`, and `[a-z]`.
+Each of the expressions represents a single character.
+The characters can be anything specified within the brackets.
+In the first expression, any letter from a to z, any digit from 0 to 9, and periods will be matched.

 ## Author